 As part of the assessment of the Detailed Proposal, ASF Consortium will be required to submit a Queensland Charter for Local Content Statement of Intent to demonstrate its objectives on local industry participation.

-This consultation is designed to capture whole of community views regarding the concept of an Integrated Resort Development at this site.
+This consultation was designed to capture whole of community views regarding the concept of an Integrated Resort Development at this site.

-Consultation and feedback processes will include community information sessions, business and stakeholder briefings, formal feedback via the project websites or feedback forms, project and consultation factsheets and other communications, project email for registrations and 1800 number for inquiries.
+Consultation and feedback processes included community information sessions, business and stakeholder briefings, formal feedback via the project websites or feedback forms, project and consultation factsheets and other communications, project email for registrations and 1800 number for inquiries.

 Feedback and commentary will be collated in reports for stakeholders and the community, and for the Queensland Government to inform ongoing discussions with ASF Consortium over its proposal.

-The consideration of the Integrated Resort Development site and ASF Consortium proposal is unrelated to the consultation regarding protection and enhancement of the northern end of The Spit.
-However, it is efficient to conduct the two consultation programs at the same time because the two projects are likely to be of interest to similar community groups and community members.
+The consideration of the Integrated Resort Development site and ASF Consortium proposal was unrelated to the consultation regarding protection and enhancement of the northern end of The Spit.
+However, it was efficient to conduct the two consultation programs at the same time because the two projects were likely to be of interest to similar community groups and community members.